heberleh/recursive-feature-addition/README.md

 very similar to this one, it is expected that the RFA will select this in the following iteration(s).

+RFA is a prototype and needs to be assessed.
+In my doctorate, I have tested with only one dataset and it demonstrated to position the controlled True Positive important-features, candidate biomarkers, more consistently, also being more stable among cross-validation iterations.

 ![alt text](https://github.com/heberleh/recursive-feature-addition/blob/master/img/dcv_rfe_vs_rfa.png)